Scripture Reference: Acts 12:1-19

 - Who did the church think was at the door?
 An angel- but it was Peter

-- Look over today’s church bulletin to see if there are any prayer requests.
+- Look over today’s church bulletin with the children to see if there are any prayer requests that they can pray for.

-- Invite someone from the church prayer ministry to talk about what they do.
+- Invite someone from the church prayer ministry or someone with a mature prayer life to talk about what they do.

 - For more prayer ideas see Prayer in Bible Class.